DiamondLightSource/synchweb-devel-env/docs/SETUP.md

 To connect to the database with a database client, you would need to create a new port forwarding entry for the virtual machine on virtual box.

-- Select the synchweb machine in virtualbox
+- Select the synchweb machine in VirtualBox
 - Click on the `settings` menu, a dialog box will appear
 - Select the `Network` tab and ensure you are on the `Adapter 1` tab
 - Expand '`Advanced` and click on `Port Forwarding`.
 A new dialog box will appear.